 The Justice League Movie: 7 Potential Story Influences

 We've known it was coming since Man of Steel was announced.
 We knew it was finally possible once we saw The Avengers assemble on the big screen.
-But Warner Bros. have now given us the most serious, official confirmation we've ever had that the Justice League movie will, in fact, be a reality in the next few years, with Man of Steel and Batman vs. Superman director Zack Snyder at the helm.
-So now that Justice League is a cinematic inevitability, we look at six stories that could (or should) inform the first ever live-action version of the premiere superhero team.
+But Warner Bros. have now revealed an incredible superhero movie slate that includes not only a Justice League movie, but Justice League 2, as well.
+Both Justice League movies will have Man of Steel and Batman vs. Superman director Zack Snyder at the helm.

 While there's no doubt that the Justice League should throw down in as serious a fashion as possible in their first big-screen appearance, the team's best comic book adventures have always been informed by heavier science fiction elements rather than more earthbound concerns.
 While each of the stories we've suggested here offer plenty of opportunities for action, perhaps the larger plan should be for Justice League to be the Star Trek to the Avengers franchise's Star Wars.